AFC Wimbledon–Milton Keynes Dons F.C. rivalry: First encounter

 On 14 November 2012, the two clubs were drawn to play against each other for the first time in a second round FA Cup tie which would take place on 2 December 2012.
 At the time, MK Dons were an established League One club, and AFC Wimbledon a League Two club having achieved promotion from the Conference National in 2011.
 MK Dons were drawn as the home team, with the fixture being played at the club's home ground of Stadium MK.
 The tie was accompanied by worldwide press attention and was selected for live coverage by television networks around the world as well as being chosen for broadcast by ITV domestically in the UK.

 Wimbledon Independent Supporters Association, representing fans of AFC Wimbledon, initially considered encouraging their supporters to boycott the fixture, but later released a statement suggesting individual supporters made an "informed decision" as to whether they attended or not.
-AFC Wimbledon chief executive Erik Samuelson stated that following discussions with the club's owners, board members would refuse hospitality at Stadium MK on the day of the fixture.
+AFC Wimbledon chief executive Erik Samuelson stated that following discussions with the club's owners, board members would not accept hospitality at Stadium MK on the day of the fixture.

 A crowd of 16,459 including several thousand AFC Wimbledon supporters eventually attended the match.
 The first half saw little action, but on the stroke of half-time it was the home side that took the lead with a 25-yard strike from midfielder Stephen Gleeson.

 After the break, chances for both sides followed.
 On the 59th-minute, AFC Wimbledon equalised through striker Jack Midson's header, and almost took the lead themselves when Steven Gregory's shot produced a save from MK Dons' goalkeeper David Martin.
-The match ended in dramatic fashion when on the 93rd-minute, substitute Jon Otsemobor's flick with the back of his boot resulted in a last gasp 2–1 victory for Milton Keynes Dons.
-Supporters of the club later dubbed the unique goal, the "Heel of God".
+The match ended in dramatic fashion when on the 93rd-minute, substitute Jon Otsemobor's was struck by the ball on the back of his boot, resulting in a last gasp 2–1 victory for Milton Keynes Dons.
+Supporters of the club later dubbed the freak goal, the "Heel of God".